JohnDJake/responsive-portfolio/README.md

 ## Description

 This is a portfolio website created with a responsive layout using Bootstrap.
+The home page has a brief description of my professional experience, as well as links to my Github and Linkedin profiles.

 ## Credits